-The paper should be no less than 5 pages, double spaced (for graduate student, no less than 10 pages).
+The paper should be no less than 10 pages, double spaced (for graduate student, no less than 15 pages).
 In the paper, the student should summarize the economist's basic ideas, evaluate the ideas' intellectual strength or weakness, and comment on their relevance for our understanding of today's economy.

-The paper is due on April 28 in class.
+Instructor will discuss with students about their paper topics after the Fall Break.
+The paper is due on December 6 in class.
 Late papers are penalized at the instructor's discretion.